panther-labs/panther_analysis_tool/README.md

-    upload              Upload specified policies and rules to a Panther deployment. delete              Delete policies, rules, or saved queries from a Panther deployment test-lookup-table   Validate a Lookup Table spec file. zip                 Create an archive of local policies and rules for uploading to Panther.
+    upload              Upload specified policies and rules to a Panther deployment. delete              Delete policies, rules, or saved queries from a Panther deployment test-lookup-table   Validate a Lookup Table spec file. validate            Validate your bulk uploads against your panther instance zip                 Create an archive of local policies and rules for uploading to Panther.

 optional arguments: